The English Defence League's ranks may have swollen, but they still all have tiny brains.

 Since Lee Rigby's murder in Woolwich last Wednesday, there has been a surge in Islamophobia in the UK.
-The English Defence League—long-time opponents of Islam, given that they're basically Nazis—have attempted to capitalize on this by organizing a series of marches and demonstrations across the country.
+The English Defence League – long-time opponents of Islam, given that they're basically pound-shop Nazis – have attempted to capitalise on this by organising a series of marches and demonstrations across the country.
 No matter that the bastards who butchered the soldier while screaming “Allahu Akbar!”
-(God is great) have been unanimously condemned by all sane Muslim groups and leaders—moronic people have still been posting grammatically awful status updates on Facebook, ten mosques have been attacked, and the number of anti-Muslim incidents has spiked since Rigby's horrifying murder.
+(God is great) have been unanimously condemned by all sane Muslim groups and leaders – moronic ex-schoolmates have still been posting dodgy, grammatically awful status updates on Facebook, ten mosques have been attacked and the number of anti-Muslim incidents has spiked since Rigby's horrifying murder.

 We turned up at Leicester Square where the EDL were congregating.
-At this stage they were defending Western civilization from an Islamic fundamentalist landgrab by getting tanked up on Jacques fruit cider at a Yates’s wine bar.
-They passed the time by imploring children to get the last ever tickets for the Spice Girls musical to “stick your fucking Jihad up your ass.”
+At this stage they were defending Western civilisation from an Islamic fundamentalist landgrab by getting tanked up on Jacques fruit cider at a Yates’s wine bar.
+They passed the time by imploring children queuing to get the last ever tickets for the Spice Girls musical to “stick your fucking Jihad up your arse”.

 After a while they set off towards Downing Street, joined as they went by more supporters.
 If you've been paying attention, you can probably tell from this picture that this was the biggest far-right street party for some time.
 I longed for the last time the EDL came to Westminster, not so very long ago, when they only managed to rouse about 85 people whose love for spending their weekends shouting stupid things at bored police officers was truly hardcore.
 Unfortunately, misplaced anger at a soldier's death and the hot weather combined to bring out the dilettantes.